kyungminkim7/AndroidGameEngine/README.md

     - GLM_TEST_ENABLE (Line 103)

 ### Project Setup
-- In order to create your game, provide a subclass of the Game class.
+- In order to create your game, provide a subclass of the Game class in the cpp/ directory and make the necessary modifications to the CMakeLists.txt file in the same directory.
 An example template is shown by the TestGame.h and TestGame.cpp files.
 - TestGame will not compile right away since I am not making the 3D model files available in the assets directory.
 Replace them with your own.